Milk production: an outline mums need to understand

 How does milk flow out?

-Milk is made continuously, and is mostly water based, with about 7% cream.
-(Fat is the most variable component of milk, and babies drink less by volume of a rich creamy milk.)
+Milk is made continuously, and is mostly water based, with about 3-5% cream.
+(Cream, or milk fat, is the most variable component of milk, and babies drink less by volume of a rich creamy milk, because it contains more calories.)
 The watery part of the milk flows out of the manufacturing cells rapidly, while the fat has to be extruded, sort of squeezed out by the cell into that aqueous fluid.
 The oxytocin release triggered by suckling contracts tiny muscles around those cells and pushes milk out into the ducts (the let down).

 A vacuum in the baby’s mouth is created when the baby’s jaw drops and baby sucks.
 The seal needed for making a vacuum is created by tongue, cheek pads, and upper gum ridge etc. The vacuum – lower pressure area – allows milk to flow out from the breast – a higher pressure area with letdown pushing milk out, as warmth from the baby’s mouth relaxes a little ring of muscle that contracted stops milk outflow.
 (In some mums at some times it doesn’t stop the outflow, so they ‘leak’.)